sakkke/arrowfix/README.md

 2. Place the downloaded `.jar` file into your Minecraft server's `plugins` directory.
 3. Start or restart your server.

+## Usage

+After installing this plugin, it will automatically clear all arrows every hour, enhancing server performance and gameplay.

 ## License

 [MIT](./LICENSE)